 Smoke and Poison Gas

-If your fireplace venting system cannot deal with burning wood, where will the smoke end up?
+If your fireplace venting system cannot deal with burning wood, or if you have a ventless fireplace, where will the smoke end up?
 There will be hazardous as carbon monoxide that is odorless and colorless.
 Moreover, it is deadly.

 The fact is that wood burns much hotter compared to natural gas or propane.
 Therefore, it can destroy your gas fireplace’s internal working with ease.